Systemic acquired resistance: Use in disease control

 Some of the numerous species of bacteria and fungi, pathogen‐derived molecules, cell wall components, peptides, or plant extracts, which have been commercialized as either biological or natural agents for the control of crop diseases, have been shown to act by inducing SAR.
-Four synthetic chemicals, which act by inducing SAR, have been commercialised; acibenzolar‐S‐methyl, probenazole, tiadiniln and isotianil.
+Four synthetic chemicals, which act by inducing SAR, have been commercialised; acibenzolar‐S‐methyl, probenazole, tiadinil and isotianil.
 The compounds are pro-cides, which are converted in planta to the active compound.
 They are active in many plants but are mainly used on rice against rice blast, but they do not have a large market share of the fungal control market.